 - Create an Investment Plan for OneMost of the graying divorced have only a fraction of the assets of married peers.
 Develop a new strategy to help maintain your goals.
 Your financial professional is best equipped to evaluate and make adjustments.

 - Calculate New ExpensesBottom line: The monthly expenses you’re responsible for essentially just doubled.
 If you’re planning to live on a fixed income, those extra expenses need to be factored into a new long-term plan.
 If you had stopped or planned to stop working, you might have to reevaluate.

 - Get Your Own InsuranceYour old policies included both spouses.
 It’s time to secure your own individual insurance coverage—whether that be health, life, disability, homeowners, or automobile.
 Don’t forget to review your beneficiaries, too.
 Your financial professional can be a great resource to help you determine your needs and refer you to an insurance professional, if necessary.

 - File Your Taxes SeparatelyNot yet divorced?
 You can file your last return as married filing separately.
 New divorce settlements made in 2020 will convey new tax implications as alimony income will no longer be taxed, and alimony payments won’t be tax-deductible.
 Contact your tax professional to let them know your situation and to discover the best options.

 The Rest of Your Life

-In addition to a lawyer and tax advisor, your financial advisor can help you navigate through all the decisions.
+In addition to a lawyer and tax professional, your financial professional can help you navigate through all the decisions.
 Together, you can work through all of the challenges ahead to turn this new start into the beginning of a better tomorrow.